Corporate & Social Responsibility

 We are committed to behaving responsibly and to minimising our impact on the environment.

 In considering the environment, we have resolved to encourage environmental responsibility among our contractors, suppliers and staff and include environmental considerations in our purchasing and procurement processes.
 We manage waste through responsible disposal and the implementation of recycling bins including paper, cardboard and printer cartridges.
 We also recycle all IT equipment through a computer recycling company.
-We have also installed mains fed water chillers/heaters in our Tunbridge Wells and Dartford offices, thereby reducing the waste and energy costs associated with supplying bottled water.
+We have also installed mains fed water chillers/heaters in our Tunbridge Wells, Cranbrook and East Grinstead offices, thereby reducing the waste and energy costs associated with supplying bottled water.